-Payment of Fees and Course Completion Deadline
+Course Completion Deadline

-Students applying for graduation in September or January must have grades for all courses submitted to the Office of Records and Registration and all financial obligations satisfied by the third Monday of the month (i.e., September or January) for which they applied.
-Candidates for May graduation must have grades for all courses submitted to the Office of Records and Registration and all financial obligations satisfied by the first Friday of May.
+Students applying for graduation in September or January must have grades for all courses submitted to the Office of Records and Registration by the third Monday of the month (i.e., September or January) for which they applied.
+Candidates for May graduation must have grades for all courses submitted to the Office of Records and Registration by the first Friday of May.